-2018 financial and operating review
+2019 financial and operating review

-Major developments in 2018
+Major developments in 2019

-- AerCap executed a total of 436 aircraft transactions, including 85 widebody transactions. - AerCap completed record purchases of 76 new technology aircraft for approximately \$5.9 billion. - AerCap completed sales of 91 older and mid-life owned aircraft with aggregate proceeds of approximately \$2.2 billion. - AerCap delivered the first Airbus A350-900 aircraft to Sichuan Airlines, marking the first AerCap A350 delivery to mainland China. - AerCap delivered its first Embraer E190-E2 to Air Astana, the national carrier of Kazakhstan, making Air Astana the first operator of the Embraer E190-E2 in Central Asia. - AerCap raised approximately \$6.9 billion of financing, including bank debt, revolving credit facilities and note issuances in the capital markets. - AerCap's Board of Directors approved share repurchase programs for an aggregate \$700 million and repurchased an aggregate of 13.9 million ordinary shares for approximately \$726.6 million under share repurchase programs authorized in 2018 and 2017.
+- AerCap was upgraded to BBB rating by S&P Global Ratings and placed on Positive Outlook by Moody's. - AerCap completed purchases of 65 new technology aircraft for approximately \$4.6 billion. - AerCap completed sales of 88 owned aircraft, with an average age of 15 years, for aggregate proceeds of approximately \$2.1 billion. - AerCap executed a total of 353 aircraft transactions, including 79 widebody aircraft transactions. - AerCap delivered its first Embraer E195-E2 to a Brazilian carrier, Azul Airlines, making Azul Airlines the first operator of the Embraer E195-E2. - AerCap announced an agreement to sell a 19-aircraft portfolio to Dara Aviation, a vehicle established by NCB Capital.
+This was the second portfolio acquired from AerCap by NCB Capital, which purchased 21 aircraft from us in 2017. - AerCap raised approximately \$9.5 billion of financing, including bank debt, revolving credit facilities and note issuances in the capital markets. - AerCap's Board of Directors approved share repurchase programs for an aggregate \$600 million and AerCap repurchased an aggregate of 12.0 million ordinary shares for approximately \$607.3 million under share repurchase programs authorized in 2019 and 2018.